 According to a study, dentists prescribe 1 in 10 opioids in the US.
 Recent studies confirm that those who fill opioid prescriptions for wisdom tooth removal are three times as likely to keep using opioids.
 Undoubtedly, the link between opioid prescriptions by dentists and long-term opioid use is irrefutable.

 Of those who fill their prescriptions, people between the ages of 13 and 30 are at higher risk of persistent opioid use.
-People in their late teens and early 20s had the highest odds of persistent drug use, weeks, or months after the initial prescription.
+In their late teens and early 20s had the highest odds of persistent drug use, weeks or months after the initial prescription.

 Unfortunately, there are no prescribing recommendations for wisdom teeth surgery.
 So far, the only guidelines are to encourage dentists and oral surgeons to prescribe non-opioid painkillers before opioids.
-For those patients with acute pain, the American Dental Association recommends a prescription of less than seven-day supply.
+The American Dental Association recommends a prescription of less than a seven-day supply for patients with acute pain.
 However, this doesn’t stop the prescription for high-risk drugs like opioids.

 What Can Parents Do?